idrees05/idrees05.github.io/README.md

 - Added an email form using and external party "Getform"
 - Styalised it to match the page
 - Added a button in the first section to take you to the form
+- Found a better hover effect for the icons and buttons